 Depression is a psychological condition that requires medical and therapeutic treatment.
 It is also referred to as clinical depression, major depression, or major depressive disorder.
-More than just feeling down or sad, the condition affects both a person’s mind and physical abilities, causing feelings of despair, hopelessness or even the feeling of being “numb” to life.
+More than just feeling down or sad, the condition affects both a person’s mind and physical abilities, causing feelings of despair, hopelessness, or even the feeling of being “numb” to life.

-- Indecisiveness and ability to concentrate
+- Indecisiveness and inability to concentrate

 - Feeling guilty

 - Frequent thoughts of committing suicide or of death

 - Lack of interest in everyday activities

 - Lack of joy in things or activities that used to bring pleasure